 Drinking two litres of water per day is not always easy, so why not try adding your favourite fruit to it?
 Cutting down on caffeine or focusing on fresh fruits and vegetables that naturally contain water that will help to keep your energy stores up.

 The other thing that we don’t want to forget about is nutrient-dense snacks.
-Now I know it’s easy to reach for junk food or sugary and salty foods, but focusing on things like quality proteins, healthy fats and complex carbohydrates, means that your energy stores are going to be stable throughout the day.
+I know it’s easy to reach for junk food or sugary and salty foods.
+But instead, try focusing on things like quality proteins, healthy fats and complex carbohydrates that help keep your energy stores stable throughout the day.

 4. Get set up for feeding success (and comfort!)

 Lyz Evans, Women’s Health Expert – Women in Focus